-edible type of spiny-finned fish, mid-15c., from Anglo-French molett (late 14c.), Old French mulet, from Medieval Latin muletus, from Latin mulettus, from mullus "red mullet," from Greek myllos, name of a Pontic fish, which perhaps is related to melos "black" (see melano-), but "As there is no further specification of the fish ... all explanations are up in the air" [Beekes]
+edible type of spiny-finned fish, late 14c., molet, from Anglo-French molett (late 14c.), Old French mulet "red mullet" and directly from Medieval Latin muletus, from Latin muletus, moletus, from mullus "red mullet," from Greek myllos, name of a Pontic fish, which perhaps is related to melos "black" (see melano-), but "As there is no further specification of the fish ... all explanations are up in the air" [Beekes]

-"hairstyle short on top and long in back," 1996, perhaps from mullet-head "stupid, dull person" (1857).
-Also the name of a type of North American freshwater fish with a large, flat head (1866) with a reputation for stupidity.
+"hairstyle short the sides and long in back," 1996, perhaps from mullet-head "stupid, dull person" (1857).
+Mullet-head also was a name of a type of North American freshwater fish with a large, flat head (1866) with a reputation for stupidity.
 The term in reference to the haircut seems to have emerged into pop culture with the Beastie Boys song "Mullet Head."

 #1 on the side and don't touch the back